bknguyen11/bknguyen11/_pages/about.md

   - /about.html
 ---

 My name is Bao-Khanh Nguyen.
 I am a PhD student in Applied Mathematics and Statistics supervised by Dr. Torben Sell at the University of Edinburgh (U.K.), funded by the School of Mathematics.
-My PhD project involves applying Bayesian statistics and Machine Learning to develop techniques and statistical algorithms for analysing high-dimensional data.
+My research focuses on Bayesian Machine Learning techniques and statistical algorithms for analysing high-dimensional data.

 I also work as an editor/ journal reviewer at the Edinburgh Student Journal of Science (U.K.).
 I am a member of the Royal Statistics Society (U.K.) and the Edinburgh Mathematics Society (U.K.).
 I am holding a position as a Statistics and Data Science Lecturer at National Economics University (Vietnam).

 My (small) Blog Page
 ======